-Software-as-a-services (SaaS) is a software licensing model that can be accessed by users on a subscription basis with the application located on external servers.
-More often, companies provide SaaS services on hosted platforms.
-The main advantage of the SaaS model is that its software products are easy to maintain.
-Let’s give you the example of Google Docs to explain to you better what SaaS means.
-Everybody knows that it is free of charge and installations are not required at all.
-The only thing you need to have is a personal Google Account.
-What is great about Google Docs is that any changes and edits to your documents are automatically saved.
+Software-as-a-services (SaaS) is a software licensing model that users can access on a subscription basis, with the application located on external servers.
+More commonly, companies provide SaaS services on hosted platforms.
+The main advantage of the SaaS model is that its software development products are easy to maintain.
+Let’s take the example of Google Docs to explain to you better what SaaS means.
+It is free of charge and no installations are required.
+The only thing you need is a personal Google account.
+What is great about Google Docs is that they automatically save any changes and edits to your documents.

 The SaaS industry is constantly evolving, and new trends are currently emerging.
-In our article, we’ve picked up the top 10 trends in SaaS to be considered in 2021.
-Let’s look at them one by one to get the most of the SaaS opportunities!
+In our article, we’ve picked up the top 10 trends in SaaS to be considered in 2023.
+Let’s take a look at them one by one to get the most out of the SaaS opportunities!

 1. AI Algorithms to Enhance Security of SaaS

-AI technologies jump on the bandwagon of fighting cyber attacks.
-Kevin Skapinets, a Vice President of Strategy and Design at IBM Security, thinks that AI algorithms are helpful to detect and predict the common patterns of threats.
+AI technologies jump on the bandwagon of fighting cyberattacks.
+Kevin Skapinets, a Vice President of Strategy and Design at IBM Security, thinks that AI algorithms are helpful in detecting and predicting the common patterns of threats.
 So, how can Artificial Intelligence be at hand?
-By implementing this technology, it’s possible to identify malware and ransomware attacks before they enter a software system.
+By implementing this technology, it’s possible to identify malware and ransomware attacks before they enter a software system development.
 Automation is another advantage of AI in strengthening data security for SaaS.
-Oracle, a US computer technology giant, applied this trend to its services and expanded one of them – Cloud Access Security Broker.
+Oracle, a US computer technology giant, applied this trend to its services and expanded one of them — Cloud Access Security Broker.
 As a result, developers managed to fasten the process of threat detection with AI algorithms.

 2. The Boom of SaaS Products for Remote Work

-According to TechCrunch, there are many great SaaS tools on the market that might get a new usage now as the novel coronavirus outbreak continues to spread into new regions of the world.
-Let’s mention several software instruments that will be at your fingertips when you work from home.
-Need to organize a webinar, conference, or a business meeting?
+According to TechCrunch, there are many great SaaS tools on the market that might get new usage now as the novel coronavirus outbreak continues to spread into new regions of the world.
+Let’s mention some software development instruments that will be at your fingertips when you work from home.
+Need to organize a webinar, conference, or business meeting?
 By installing Zoho or other SaaS-based products on your device, you’ll manage it without a hitch!
 With Zoho, you can conduct a 40-minute meeting with 100 participants for free.
 How about communication?
-Slack, MatterMost, and many other SaaS tools will help you to keep in touch with your teammates and make sure everything is on track.
+Slack, MatterMost and many other SaaS tools will help you to keep in touch with your teammates and make sure everything is on track.